Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 Here's how he starts the piece.

-So we're stumbling thirstily along South Tryon Street at 1.30 in the morning when a hunched lone figure is stopped by an excitable young woman.
+So we're stumbling thirstily along South Tryon Street at 1:30 in the morning when a hunched lone figure is stopped by an excitable young woman.

-Guys dressed all in black, scraggly beard, greasy hair, tiny frame, so aggressively meek, he's got to be a celebrity of some sort.
+Guy's dressed all in black, scraggly beard, greasy hair, tiny frame, so aggressively meek, he's got to be a celebrity of some sort.

 Looks like the rough draft they threw out when they were making Johnny Depp.

-Girls in iridescent cocktail dresses and freshly pressed hair have a better sense for these things than I. They flock around the little guy brandishing iPhones, he poses without smiling and then moves along, hands in pockets, the weight of fame pressing his head downward.
+Girls in iridescent cocktail dresses and freshly pressed hair have a better sense for these things than I.

-Who was that?
+Who was that, we asked?

 Somebody says it was Jared Leto.

-Jared Leto, rock star, love Object, monster.
+Jared Leto, a rock star, love object, monster, Obama supporter.

 Then he moves on.